 - Short-arm — throat space less than 12 inches

-When quilting, you’ll often need to roll the item being quilted as shown in the image below.
+When quilting, you’ll often need to roll the item when quilting as shown in the image below.

 If you work on large projects, you need a machine with a big enough throat space to accommodate the large fabric.
 A large throat space also means you are able to quilt on a larger area before needing to roll up the item to quilt another area.
 This is why throat space is an important factor if you will be working on large projects.